maddenp/iotaa/README.md

 # TODO

-- Permit scalar, None dependencies.
+- Permit scalar, None requirements.
-- Permit dependencies as dict as well as list.
+- Permit requirements as dict as well as list.

 **It's One Thing After Another**